gnieb/interior-design-board/README.md

-- fix the URL for the explore page
-- an About Page // how to use this site => maybe include this on the sign up / login -New Piece form on the collection Page
+- an About Page // how to use this site => maybe include this on the sign up / login
 - fix the main title  and make it centered vertically with the other links - maybe left align the title or center it with the links around it

 npm i react-loading => loading bubbles for the explore page